The power of Cause Awareness Days (free Calendar included)

 Awareness days provide nonprofits with major marketing opportunities.
 They give a chance to engage and educate your audience, pique the curiosity of potential volunteers and raise funds for your cause.

-Here are some tips that will help your nonprofit leverage the power of these days and a printable Summer Calendar with the important events you shouldn't miss out on leveraging this Summer.
+Here are some tips that will help your nonprofit leverage the power of these days and a printable Calendar with the important events you shouldn't miss out on leveraging this year.

 Think way ahead